danrot/master-thesis/03_implementation.md

 ```

 First of all the method will check if the `jcr:isCheckedOut` property already
 exists.
-If it does it will assume that this method has already beeen called for
+If it does it will assume that this method has already been called for
 this node, and it does not have anything to do.
 Then the `VersionHistory` node
 is created, in which all the versioning information for this specific node is
 kept.
 The new node is added to the list of additional operations, so that it